catwang01/python-ifconfig-me/README.md

 ## What this project is about

-This is a simple python library used to detect the current public ip of your machine.
+This is a simple Python library used to detect the current public IP of your machine.

 ## Getting started